qsbase/qs2/README.md

 *qs2: a framework for efficient serialization*

 `qs2` is the successor to the `qs` package.
-The goal is to have relaible and fast performance for saving and loading objects in R.
+The goal is to have reliable and fast performance for saving and loading objects in R.

-The `qs2` format directly uses R serialization (via the `R_Serialize`/`R_Unserialize` C API) while improving compression and writing/reading to disk.
+The `qs2` format directly uses R serialization (via the `R_Serialize`/`R_Unserialize` C API) while improving underlying compression and disk IO patterns.
 If you are familiar with the `qs` package, the benefits and usage are the same.
-Compared to `saveRDS` it can be an order of magnitude faster while having similar levels of compression.

 ``` r
 qs_save(data, "myfile.qs2")